velodrome-finance/contracts/SPECIFICATION.md

 - Can bulk claim rewards (i.e. bribes + fees), bribes or fees.
 - Can distribute that epoch's emissions to pools.
 - Can create gauge and reward contracts for a pool (must be a pool created as a part of Velodrome).

-Permissioned Operations:
-- Can set `governor` (requires `governor` permissions).
-- Can set `emergencyCouncil` (requires `emergencyCouncil` permissions).
-- Can whitelist a token for use in bribe contracts (requires `governor` permissions).
-- Can whitelist an NFT for voting in the restricted window prior to epoch flip (requires `governor` permissions).
-- Can create gauge and reward contracts for a pool (pool address can be any address, requires `governor` permissions).
-- Can kill a gauge (requires `emergencyCouncil` permissions).
-- Can revive a gauge (requires `emergencyCouncil` persmissions).
-- Can add emissions to Voter (requires `Minter`).

 ### Gauge